uber-go/guide/style.md

 </tbody></table>

-However, there are cases where the default value is clearer when the `var` keyword is use.
+However, there are cases where the default value is clearer when the `var` keyword is used.
 [Declaring Empty Slices], for example.

   [Declaring Empty Slices]: https://github.com/golang/go/wiki/CodeReviewComments#declaring-empty-slices